-4.1 This report is to be presented at the Overview & Scrutiny Panel (Economic Well-Being) on 5 March and the Panel's comments will be verbally presented to Cabinet.
+4.1 The Overview & Scrutiny Panel (Economic Well-Being) considered this report on 5 March and supported the recommendations.

 5. KEY IMPACTS/RISKS

 5.1 Without a new contract being put in place the Council will not have an IT system beyond March 2016 to be able to perform the functions outlined in 1.1 above.